metu-balance/imbalance-baselines/README.md

 * Explain setup & requirements
 * Explain directory structure & how to make additions to each file or method
     * The directory structure itself may need some organization - should we use subfolders?
-* Implement config. class & explain usage
+* Implement config. class & explain usage (list available loss, model... choices etc.)
 ---

 # imbalance-baselines